We were walking to the garage to get the car and drive back to Saranac Lake, when Ann suddenly turned to face me.

 We found a guy who said he was the manager, and Ann spoke to him with impressive directness.
 I saw fear in the man’s eyes.

-After some back and forth that resembled what happens around home plate after a game-ending called third strike, we agreed to sit through a session with a different salesperson.
+After a back and forth that resembled what happens around home plate after a game-ending called third strike, we agreed to sit through a session with a different salesperson.
 That made me realize again how much I would do for a few hundred dollars.
 We were led to a cubicle at a location far removed from the first one.
 A curiously long period elapsed before anyone joined us.
 (Did their sales manual recommend a cooling-off period for use with difficult prospects?)
 Then a guy who claimed to be the top producer on the team went to work on us.
 (Maybe the wait had been because it had taken a while to persuade him to accept the challenge.
 We’d be likely to ruin his average.)

 “How do you like visiting New York?”